zhesun0304/ECON3916/README.md

 - Evaluate models using both **economic reasoning** and **statistical metrics**
 - Apply machine learning responsibly in economic contexts

+### Concept Extension: Return-Aware Experimentation
+Beyond the academic convention of **p < 0.05**, I understand that real-world experimentation often depends on whether acting on a result creates enough expected value to justify the decision.
+This idea, sometimes described as **return-aware experimentation**, treats decision thresholds as **business parameters** shaped by risk, cost, speed, and upside, rather than as fixed scientific rules.
+In practice, this means strong evidence is important, but decision-making must also account for whether the expected return is large enough to matter in an applied setting.

 ---

 ## 🛠️ Tech Stack